 It is easy to get started.
 The WCA will provide a clinic wherever there are at least three interested candidates.
 The introductory clinic takes about three hours, culminating with an open-book test.
+A criminal background check is also required every two years, along with webinars required by the US Olympic Committee.

 Anyone can be an official.
 Those who are not yet eighteen years of age are restricted to assistant judge/scorer/timer positions.
 Prior experience in bicycle racing is helpful, but not required.
 You should be willing to spend long days in the hot sun or cold rain.